grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 }
 ~~~

-TODO

-Note that with the current design, adding new property to the `Session` that would need to be displayed, stored or sent, means adding new method to the `Destination` interface.
-All implementing classes must implement this new method, or they stop compiling, so there is no way to mistakenly forget about one of them.

-Also, unnoticeably, the protocol got more stable.
+The protocol is now more stable as far as the consumers of session data are concerned.
 Previously, when we had the getters in the `Session` class:

 {lang="csharp"}
 ~~~